- Professor of Practice, KU School of Law

-- Lecturer, KU School of Business
+- Professor of Practice, KU School of Business

 Since graduating law school in 1997, Castle served as a law clerk for three federal judges: Judge Pasco M. Bowman, Eighth Circuit Court of Appeals; District Judge Carlos Murguia, District of Kansas; and Chief Magistrate Judge James P. O’Hara, District of Kansas.
 In addition to clerking, Castle practiced law in the private sector at both plaintiff and defense firms, specializing in commercial and class-action litigation in the Kansas City metropolitan area.

 In 2017, Castle received the HOPE Award, KU's student-selected award honoring an outstanding and progressive educator.